ramag2099-wq/Python_Project/README.md

 # Python_Project
-Genning my new project names and share
+Getting my new project names and share